nanaamoah11/Early-Stage-Diabetes-Risk-Prediction-Model/README.md

 ### Deployment:
 The final trained model is deployed within a Gradio interface.

+#### Contributing
+Contributions to the project are welcome!
+Feel free to submit pull requests, suggest improvements, or report any issues you encounter.

+### Contact Information
+For questions or collaboration opportunities, please contact [Nana Amoah](mailto:nanaamoah776@gmail.com).

+### Acknowledgements
+Special thanks to [kaggle.com] for providing the dataset used in this project.

 The final deployed model can be accessed via the following link: https://huggingface.co/spaces/amissah1/diabetes_model